jethrokuan/braindump/content/posts/machine_teaching.md

 than randomly choosing features.

-## Learner-aware Teaching: Inverse Reinforcement Learning with Preferences and Constraints ([Tschiatschek et al., n.d.](#org19f08fe)) {#learner-aware-teaching-inverse-reinforcement-learning-with-preferences-and-constraints--tschiatschek-et-al-dot-n-dot-d-dot--org19f08fe}
+## Learner-aware Teaching: Inverse Reinforcement Learning with Preferences and Constraints Tschiatschek et al., n.d. {#learner-aware-teaching-inverse-reinforcement-learning-with-preferences-and-constraints-tschiatschek-et-al-dot-n-dot-d-dot}

 This paper considers the setting where the learner has preferences.
 This captures: